upjabir/SCAS-EHRSQL/README.md

-# SQL Generation through Classification Answer Selector by LLM
+# EHRSQL 2024 shared Task: SQL Generation through Classification Answer Selector by LLM
-This repo contains the source code to reporduce result obtained in the shared task EHRSQL
+This repo contains the source code to reporduce result obtained in the shared task EHRSQL 2024

 ## Steps to Reproduce